A large group of academic faculty poses together for a formal group photo on an outdoor terrace overlooking the city.

 Ultrasound »

-Research Funding: $13.5M total research & extramural awards, including nine grants (FY24)
+Research Funding: $22.7M total research & extramural awards, including nine grants (FY25)

 Our Institutional Partners

-The University of Wisconsin School of Medicine and Public Health (SMPH) is recognized as an international, national, and statewide leader in education, research, and service.
-Founded in 1907, it transformed into the nation’s first School of Medicine and Public Health in 2005 to integrate the principles and power of interwoven medical and public health approaches in all of its missions.
+Founded in 1907, the University of Wisconsin School of Medicine and Public Health (SMPH) is recognized nationally and internationally for excellence in education, research, and service.
+In 2005, it became the nation’s first fully integrated school of medicine and public health, reflecting a bold commitment to bringing medical science and public health together across all mission areas.

-With a total annual budget of over $4.0 billion including more than $1.52 billion in annual research expenditures, UW–Madison has been in the top 10 in national research spending every year since 1972.
-The campus is home to more than 25,000 faculty and staff and 50,000 undergraduate, graduate, and professional degree students.
-Members of the student body represent all 50 states and 116 countries.
-The university was ranked the number two public university Washington Monthly’s 2023 College Guide and Rankings and is ranked 12th among public institutions in U.S. News & World Report’s 2023 rankings of best colleges.
+With a total annual budget of over $4.5 billion including more than $1.9 billion in annual research expenditures, UW–Madison has been in the top 10 in national research spending every year since 1972.
+The campus is home to more than 50,000 students across 13 schools and colleges with more than 25,000 faculty and staff.
+Members of the student body represent all 50 states and 124 countries.
+The university was ranked the number one public university Washington Monthly’s 2024 College Guide and Rankings and is ranked 13th among public institutions in U.S. News & World Report’s 2024-25 rankings of best colleges.

 The Wisconsin Idea — the principle that the university should improve people’s lives beyond the classroom — has been guiding the efforts of UW–Madison Badgers for more than a century.
-The university has been dedicated to studying poverty and social inequity for 50 years, is consistently ranked among the top large schools for producing Peace Corps volunteers and boasts 20 Nobel Prize winners among its faculty and alumni.
+The university is consistently ranked among the top large schools for producing Peace Corps volunteers and boasts 20 Nobel Prize winners among its faculty and alumni.

 The William S. Middleton Memorial Veterans Hospital and Clinics serve 82,000 Veterans across 19 counties in Wisconsin and Illinois.
 The distinguished five-star VA medical center and teaching hospital provides primary care and specialty health services, including cardiology, emergency services, mental health care, treatment for post-traumatic stress disorder (PTSD), suicide prevention, women’s health services, and more.